 Fort Canning is located right in the centre of the island.
 The place has played a significant role in the history of Singapore: Sir Stamford Raffles built his first home on Fort Canning hill, and during World War II it served as the headquarters of the British Army and later as the Japanese Army during their occupation of Singapore.

 Famous for its ‘open’ captivity models, the Singapore Zoo is designed so that many of the animals are kept in large enclosures that are surrounded by moats and other relatively noninvasive barriers.
 The zoo is home to over 300 animal species, 15% of which are classified as threatened.

-Grab a bumboat from the Changi Ferry Terminal (SG$3.oo/US$2 per person, boats leave when there are 12 people) for the short ride over to Pulau Ubin.
+Missing island-hopping in Thailand and Indonesia?
+Turns out Singapore has some pretty spectacular islands too.
+Grab a bumboat from the Changi Ferry Terminal (SG$3.oo/US$2 per person – boats leave when there are 12 people) for the short ride over to Pulau Ubin.
 Once there, rent a bike from the small town to the right of the jetty and venture into the island.
-Pulau Ubin is Singapore’s last kampong, or traditional village, as well as home to the Chek Jawa Wetlands.
+Pulau Ubin is home to Singapore’s last kampong, or traditional village, as well as the ethereal Chek Jawa Wetlands.